FedEx units to raise shipping rates from January

 FedEx Corp is expected to report first-quarter results on Wednesday.

-Rival United Parcel Service Inc (UPS.N) also raised the shipping rates on its freight unit by 4.4 percent in March.
+Rival United Parcel Service Inc also raised the shipping rates on its freight unit by 4.4 percent in March.
+(Reporting by Abinaya Vijayaraghavan in Bangalore; Editing by Don Sebastian)